Anarchist Foundations Overview:

 • Not to be confused with typical "market socialism" since commerce under mutualism would be entirely fluid, they reject money but encourage mutual credit systems, vouchers and peer-to-peer barter or even planned distribution, depening on the needs and wants of the commune.
 So even though some form of market could exist it doesnt fit into the traditional conception of "market socialism."

-• Mutual credit systems could work thru labour vouchers, that unlike money can't be used to buy or sell for profit.
-They only represent the work you've done and can be exchanged for goods or services, not saved or invested for future gain.
+• Some modern mutualist diverging from Proudhon propose that mutual credit systems could work through labour vouchers, that unlike money can't be used to buy or sell for profit.
+They only represent the work you've done and can be exchanged for goods or services, not saved or invested for gain.

 • Was important to the development of anarchism and in its historical context but has been less relevant in modern day as anarchism evolved further.